microsoft/MixedReality-UXTools-Unreal/README.md

 ## Prebuilt Plugin

-Prebuilt versions of the plugin are left regularly in ` \\cognitionfs\PUBLIC\Unreal\MixedRealityUtils`.
+Prebuilt versions of the plugin are left regularly in ` \\cognitionfs\PUBLIC\Unreal\UXTools`.
 The file name reflects the plugin version and the internal UE version it was built for.
-For example `2020-01-03_MixedRealityUtils_0ffb6e01_UE_e3b93ec63.7z` contains plugin version `0ffb6e01` (commit number in this repository) built for internal UE version `e3b93ec63` (commit number in internal UE repository).
+For example `2020-01-03_UXTools_0ffb6e01_UE_e3b93ec63.7z` contains plugin version `0ffb6e01` (commit number in this repository) built for internal UE version `e3b93ec63` (commit number in internal UE repository).

 To use just unzip the file inside your game's Plugin folder and enable the plugin via the Plugin menu in the editor.